Take Sanders's 2020 Campaign Seriously and Literally

-Contemporary Demo presidential primary strategy now dictates that the Left should field a lot of candidates with the objective of rallying each candidate’s respective constituency, and then folding all those constituencies into one massive “amalgamation of dunces” as I fondly refer to it, in order to defeat the sitting president.
+Contemporary Demo presidential primary strategy now dictates that the Left should field a lot of candidates with the objective of rallying each candidate’s respective constituency, and then folding all those constituencies into one massive amalgamation of identity politics idiots, a “collective constituency of dunces” as I fondly refer to it, in order to defeat the sitting president.

 Recall that in 2016, the GOP’s contentious infighting between the primary losers and the unexpected victor, Donald Trump, prevented the successful merging of many of their respective constituencies.
 That notwithstanding, shockingly and thankfully, Trump narrowly defeated his leftist opponent, Hillary Clinton, with the help of his legions of “deplorables.”

 But a major reason Trump won in 2016, despite the absence of many “Never Trump” voters from his primary competitors’ camps, was because Clinton and the DNC sandbagged Bernie Sanders, alienating many of his Millennial supporters.
 They protested at Clinton’s convention: “Hell no, DNC, we won’t vote for Hillary.”
 And, fortunately for our nation, many of them didn’t.

 That contentious Clinton/Sanders battle is ongoing, as is the desire of many Sanders supporters for “justice.”
 This week, Sanders’s former presidential campaign spokesman, Michael Briggs, blamed Clinton cronies for leaking news that Sanders spent more than $350,000 for discounted private luxury-jet commutes.
 “You can see why [Clinton is] one of the most disliked politicians in America,” Briggs said.
 “She’s not nice.
 Her people are not nice. … They’re some of the biggest a—holes in American politics.”